ab-vikash/Portfolio-Sample/README.md

 **Projects**: &nbsp;Showcases some of the projects I have worked on, such as an

-&nbsp;                *Amazon E-commerce Clone
+&nbsp;                • Amazon E-commerce Clone
-                      *Travel Website
+&nbsp;                • Travel Website

 **Contact Form**:&nbsp;A separate page for users to reach out to me, with fields for name, email, and message.

 **🖋️Tech Stack:**

-HTML for structure and content.
+            • HTML for structure and content.
-CSS for styling and layout.
+            • CSS for styling and layout.

 **🚀Features:**